Coin Flip & Dice Roll Simulator

 Simulate coin flips and dice rolls to explore probability concepts.
 Track frequency distributions, compare experimental and theoretical probabilities, and visualize results with interactive charts.

-Probability simulation uses random number generation to model real-world random events.
-By running many trials, we can estimate theoretical probabilities through experimental results.
+Probability simulation uses random number generation to model real random events.
+Through many trials, we can estimate theoretical probabilities by experimental results.

 Theoretical probability is calculated using mathematical formulas.
 For a fair coin, the probability of heads is:

-As the number of trials increases, experimental probability approaches theoretical probability.
-This is why more trials give better approximations.
+As the number of trials increases, the experimental probability approaches the theoretical probability.
+Therefore, more trials yield better approximations.

 Dice Probability

-For a single fair die, each number (1-6) has equal probability:
+For a single fair die, each number (1-6) has the same probability:

 \(P(\text{sum} = 7 \text{ with 2 dice}) = \frac{6}{36} = \frac{1}{6}\)